telerik/winforms-docs/ribbonbar/programming-radribbonbar/customizing-the-application-menu.md

     '
 ````

 {{endregion}}

 ## Adding Items to the Right Column

 To place items in the right column of the Application Menu use __RadRibbonBar.StartMenuRightColumnItems__ collection.
 This code adds a RadMenuItem to the right column.
-The __RadMenuItem.Enabled__property is set to false so that items will act as labels and clicks will be disallowed.
+The __RadMenuItem.Enabled__ property is set to false so that items will act as labels and clicks will be disallowed.

-          #_[C#] Adding items to the right column_
+#### Adding items to the right column

 {{source=..\SamplesCS\RibbonBar\ProgrammingRadRibbonBar\CustomizingTheApplicationMenu.cs region=addingItemsToTheRightColumn}}
 {{source=..\SamplesVB\RibbonBar\ProgrammingRadRibbonBar\CustomizingTheApplicationMenu.vb region=addingItemsToTheRightColumn}}